dggluz/parmenides/README.md

 #### A note on `anything`

-`anything` is just an _identity function_ that will never throw a `TypeError`.
+`anything` is just an _identity function_ that will never throw an error.
 Its static type will be inferred from the value if possible or will default to `any`.
 It's useful with another functions like `objOf` (view below).
 For instance you can define a contract like:

 ```typescript
 const objHasFooContract = objOf({